Is-Xu1/waveform_marking_bolton/README.md

 # Download instructions
 Download python file and run requirements.txt
 # Overview
 Created for marking p-wave arrivals for waveforms using manual user input, saves user clicked x axis positions as a separate csv file for further analysis.
 Also can visualize the rollout of an .mseed file, assuming separate channels are in the same .mseed file.
+This
 # Manual User Input Scripts
 manual_pwave_entry.py
 <br>